Funding guidance for early years initial teacher training (ITT) providers.

 Data collection and management

-You’re required to inform us of your monthly recruitment data as outlined in Annex J of your grant offer letter.
-This is a live and on-going data collection to inform us of recruitment.
+You are required to inform us of your monthly recruitment data as outlined in your grant offer agreement.
+This is a live and on-going data collection.
 Failure to supply this data within the required timeline may affect any future allocation decisions and could lead to the withholding of grant funding.

 Early years ITT trainee data

-You’re required to record details of all your early years ITT trainees, training programmes, and training outcomes on our early years ITT data management system.
-A DMS user guide will be issued in summer 2017.
+You are required to record details of all your early years ITT trainees, training programmes, and training outcomes on our early years ITT data management system.

-All trainees must be registered with us and all records finalised and correct by 11 October of the current academic year.
-You’ll be asked to complete a validation declaration at this point to confirm that all entries have been checked as correct.
+All trainees must be registered with us and all records finalised and correct by end of the data collection periods in a given academic year.
+You will be asked to complete a validation declaration at this point to confirm that all entries have been checked as correct.
 This data is a condition of funding.
-We’ll use information to calculate the amount of funding that you are entitled to claim for the academic year.
+We will use information to calculate the amount of funding that you are entitled to claim for the academic year.

-- We’ve a responsibility to ensure that public funds and assets generated from the allocation of training places are properly managed in line with the accreditation agreement.
+DfE has a responsibility to ensure that public funds and assets generated from the allocation of training places are properly managed in line with the grant funding agreement held by early years ITT providers.

-- You’ll be required to satisfy us that you are operating all early years ITT funding in accordance with the terms and conditions of funding.
-These are set out in this funding guidance and should be adhered to in conjunction with section 1, Introduction of the grant funding agreement terms and conditions
+You will be required to satisfy us that you are operating all early years ITT funding in accordance with the terms and conditions of funding.
+These are set out in this funding manual and should be adhered to in conjunction with your grant funding agreement and its terms and conditions